BREAKING: Fatal crash in North Side

 Details are few but police confirm a fatal accident around 8 p.m.
 Sunday (29 April) near Old Man Bay Road.

-Police closed Old Man Bay Road near the grocery store in both directions as they carry out their investigation at the scene of the crash.
+Police closed Old Man Bay Road near the grocery store in both directions but it reopened early Monday (30 April) morning.

 A car with three occupants hit a utility pole, according to police.
 One occupant died and two others were taken to the hospital.